Human leukocyte antigen

-The human leukocyte antigen (HLA) system or complex is a complex of genes on chromosome 6 in humans which encode cell-surface proteins responsible for regulation of the immune system.
+The human leukocyte antigen (HLA) system is a complex of genes on chromosome 6 in humans that encode cell-surface proteins responsible for regulation of the immune system.
 The HLA system is also known as the human version of the major histocompatibility complex (MHC) found in many animals.

-Mutations in HLA genes may be linked to autoimmune diseases such as type I diabetes, and celiac disease.
+Specific HLA genes may be linked to autoimmune diseases such as type I diabetes, and celiac disease.
 The HLA gene complex resides on a 3 Mbp stretch within chromosome 6, p-arm at 21.3.
 HLA genes are highly polymorphic, which means that they have many different alleles, allowing them to fine-tune the adaptive immune system.
 The proteins encoded by certain genes are also known as antigens, as a result of their historic discovery as factors in organ transplants.

 HLAs corresponding to MHC class I (A, B, and C), all of which are the HLA Class1 group, present peptides from inside the cell.
 For example, if the cell is infected by a virus, the HLA system brings fragments of the virus to the surface of the cell so that the cell can be destroyed by the immune system.
 These peptides are produced from digested proteins that are broken down in the proteasomes.
 In general, these particular peptides are small polymers, of about 8-10 amino acids in length.
 Foreign antigens presented by MHC class I attract T-lymphocytes called killer T-cells (also referred to as CD8-positive or cytotoxic T-cells) that destroy cells.
 Some new work has proposed that antigens longer than 10 amino acids, 11-14 amino acids, can be presented on MHC I, eliciting a cytotoxic T-cell response.
 MHC class I proteins associate with β2-microglobulin, which, unlike the HLA proteins, is encoded by a gene on chromosome 15.

 HLAs corresponding to MHC class II (DP, DM, DO, DQ, and DR) present antigens from outside of the cell to T-lymphocytes.
 These particular antigens stimulate multiplication of T-helper cells (also called CD4-positive T cells), which in turn stimulate antibody-producing B-cells to produce antibodies to that specific antigen.
 Self-antigens are suppressed by regulatory T cells.
 Predicting which (fragments of) antigens will be presented to the immune system by a certain HLA type is difficult, but the technology involved is improving.

 HLAs corresponding to MHC class III encode components of the complement system.

 HLAs have other roles.
 They are important in disease defense.
 They are the major cause of organ transplant rejection.
 They may protect against cancers or fail to protect (if down-regulated by an infection).
 HLA may also be related to people's perception of the odor of other people, and may be involved in mate selection, as at least one study found a lower-than-expected rate of HLA similarity between spouses in an isolated community.